marcglasberg/asyncredux.com/react/tutorial/error-handling.md

 Finally, the `clearExceptionFor` function will clear the error for the `AddTodoAction` action.
 Note the error is already cleared automatically when the action is dispatched again.
 We only need to clear it manually if we want to clear the error message without dispatching the action.
-In the code below we are doing this as soon as the user starts typing again in the input field.
+In the code below we are clearing the error as soon as the user starts typing again in the input field.

 The `TodoInput` component now looks like this: